FR-GRE-BDS-HPC-SW-SAGE2-GMA/ummap-io-v2/doc/concepts.md

 Mapping
 -------

-A memory mapping is a segment in the virtual addressed space when is mapped the given object.
+A memory mapping is an area in the virtual addressed space when is mapped the given object.
 This correspond in the Unix semantic to an mmap memory space.

 Segment